 So, what was the experience like?
 “I was exhausted.
 I averaged four hours sleep a night in the first year before I found a better balance with work and family.
 Joining the social media pages for the course I was on helped me to connect with other students on my course and really helped to keep motivation up.

 I was worried that distance learning would be isolating but there are so many resources now to connect people it was great.
 We would meet up in groups that lived locally to one another and arrange study sessions.
-I was amazed by the number of women the same age as me also studying for the first time or changing their career all together.”
+I was amazed by the number of women the same age as me also studying for the first time or changing their career altogether.”

 We discuss the incredible tangents that we would go on during study sessions and agree that one of the best things about institutions such as the OU is the presence of students of all ages, from all backgrounds, with completely different experiences.
 “The ability to understand concepts and subjects from the point of view of others is integral to being a great psychologist.
 I also strongly believe that it is a skill that can only provide value to any area of study or work.
 I don’t think you can truly gain that benefit from institutions without mature students.”

 Josephine graduated from the OU in 2020 with a First-Class Honours degree.
-She didn’t get a graduation because of the pandemic, but her children surprised her with her framed degree after intercepting it from the postman.
+She didn’t graduate because of the pandemic, but her children surprised her with her framed degree after intercepting it from the postman.
 “I cried when they gave it to me.
 They are ultimately why I did the degree.
 Not just to teach them that you can do anything if you put your mind to it, but to also make sure I was the happiest version of myself for them, so that I could provide for them properly.”

 The one piece of advice that Josephine would give to other people who are putting off starting a degree through fear of having left it too late, or concern about the realities of being a mature student is this: “It’s never too late to just do it.
 It won’t be a walk in the park, but the feeling of achievement and pride you feel when you have completed it is incredible!
 It is so important to ensure that you connect with other students, especially if you are distance learning.
 You will be pleasantly surprised by the amount of people in the same boat as you.
-Whatever field of study you chose, know that you will be an asset, your age simply equates to increased life experience and no amount of schooling can teach you that.”
+Whatever field of study you choose, know that you will be an asset, your age simply equates to increased life experience and no amount of schooling can teach you that.”